DIDONEproject/musif/docs/source/Custom_features.md

 * basic features
 * generic features

-The only true difference among them is that "basic features" will be computed once per each music score, while "generic features" will be recomputed for each window in the score.
+The only true difference between them is that "basic features" will be computed once per each music score, while "generic features" will be recomputed for each window in the score.
 If you disable windows in the [configuration](Configuration.html) with the option `window_size=None`, then there will be no difference.
 However, "basic features" will be